Using respite care

 Build your care team, share tasks and coordinate helpers using free, online care calendar resources.

-Respite care can be provided at home — by a friend, other family member, volunteer or paid service — or in a care setting, such as adult day care or residential facility.
+Respite care can be provided at home — by a friend, other family member, volunteer or paid service — or in a care setting, such as adult day care or long-term care community.

 In-home care services offer a range of options including: